Sergio-Albea-Git/SCKIPT/README.md

 # SCKIPT
-SCKIPT is an initiative focus on detect different User Behaviours which can put the security of our systems in risk.
-It can be defined as:
+SCKIPT is an initiative created by **Sergio Albea** (sergioalbea.com) focus on detect possible User Behaviours which can put the security of our systems in risk.
+Nowadays, we have multiple solutions, models and tools that allow us to increase our level of protection against different threats and attacks.
+However, there are multiple scenarios where the security will rely on how the users interact with their manage systems.
+SCKIPT can be defined as:

 **S** - Source
 **C** - Case scenario
 **KI** - Known Interactions with the source
 **P** - Possible Protection
 **T** - Threat